Venus Is In Scorpio. This Is Going To Be Fun...

 Money matters could worsen before they get better if you’re not careful.
 Do the necessary research before making an investment or taking out a loan.
 Venus in Scorpio can augment finances if you stay on budget and don’t emotionally spend.
 Thrift stores and sales are your friends so try to find clothes, furnishings or artworks that have a history.
 Since Venus in Scorpio aims to transform, evolving old items to have a new look is a great use of the energy.

 This year, Venus in Scorpio is urging us to trust our intuition and change with the times.
-Venus connects Saturn retrograde in Pisces on October 4, urging us to commit to who and what we care about most.
-Then, Venus harmonizes with Mars in Cancer on October 8, boosting our creativity and bringing compassion to our relationships.
-Venus opposes Uranus retrograde in Taurus on October 14, allowing us to shape up or ship out (the same applies to everyone in our lives).
-Venus shares its dreams and whims with Neptune retrograde in Pisces on October 15.
-Finally, Venus gets heated when interacting with Pluto retrograde in Capricorn on October 17 so opt to make love, not war.
+Venus connects Saturn retrograde in Pisces on 4th October, urging us to commit to who and what we care about most.
+Then, Venus harmonises with Mars in Cancer on 8th October, boosting our creativity and bringing compassion to our relationships.
+Venus opposes Uranus retrograde in Taurus on 14th October, allowing us to shape up or ship out (the same applies to everyone in our lives).
+Venus shares its dreams and whims with Neptune retrograde in Pisces on 15th October.
+Finally, Venus gets heated when interacting with Pluto retrograde in Capricorn on 17th October so opt to make love, not war.